Thermostats are essential for the reliable and safe operation of machines and systems.

 Temperature monitoring and protection focuses not on control, but on safety.
 The goal is to prevent dangerous overheating by permanently shutting down a system when a limit value is exceeded.
 The following components, among others, are used for this purpose:

-- safety temperature limiters (STL)
+- safety temperature limiters (STB)

 - temperature limiters